-Because any foreign substance can potentially cause an anaphylactic reaction in dogs, it is difficult to prevent an initial occurrence; however, once an allergen is identified, it is important to avoid repeated exposure.
+Because any foreign substance can potentially cause an anaphylactic reaction in dogs, it is difficult to prevent an initial occurrence; however, once an allergen is identified, it’s important to avoid repeated exposure.

 Even allergens that cause minor reactions initially can lead to anaphylaxis over time if a dog is exposed again.

 Treatment is medical emergency.
-The first thing a veterinarian will do is remove the allergen if it is still present–for example, a bee’s stinger.
+If your dog is suffering from anaphylaxis, the first thing a veterinarian will do is remove the allergen if it is still present — for example, a bee’s stinger.

-Your veterinarian will then work to stabilize your dog.
-In cases of anaphylactic shock, your veterinarian may inject adrenaline and give your dog antihistamines and hydrocortisone to get the reaction under control.
+Your vet will then work to stabilize your dog.
+In some cases, a vet may inject adrenaline and give the dog antihistamines and hydrocortisone to get the reaction under control.

 Your dog may also need oxygen and intravenous fluid to avoid a drop in blood pressure.
 Once your dog is stabilized, they will have to be strictly monitored for a day or two.

 If your dog has ever had an allergic reaction to a vaccine or injection, this information must go into your dog’s medical file, and you must inform your vet of these past reactions.
 Your vet will likely change the type of medication or exclude certain vaccinations.

 For food allergens, discuss changing your dog’s diet, and make sure to know exactly what ingredients or chemicals are used in your dog’s food.

 For dogs who are allergic to insect bites and stings, ask your vet about an Epipen — a small syringe that contains epinephrine.
 You can carry an Epipen with you on walks or when your dog is outside and use it should an anaphylactic reaction occur.